 During his working years, Bob was a professor and dean at several universities in Ohio.
 He is trained as neuroscientist and conducted research in the areas of drug abuse and human taste and smell perception.
 He retired several years ago and moved to Osprey, allowing him to visit the park more frequently.
 In addition to serving on the Board of the Friends of Myakka River, Bob is chair of his community’s Ponds and Preserves Committee.
 In his spare time, he and his wife Allie enjoy wildlife photography, cycling and summer trips in their travel trailer.

 Bob is particularly interested in protecting the natural assets of the park so that they can be enjoyed by future generations.

-Steve is a lawyer, having retired as the Chief Assistant Public Defender of Manatee County where he ran the office and tried death penalty cases.
+Steven is a lawyer, having retired as the Chief Assistant Public Defender of Manatee County where he ran the office and tried death penalty cases.
 His wife, Jean Blackburn, was on the board of the Friends for many years and Steve replaced her on this board when she retired.

-With his legal background, Steve has helped with rewriting the bylaws and with negotiations with the county building department and state government.
+With his legal background, Steven has helped with rewriting the bylaws and with negotiations with the county building department and state government.
 He is particularly interested in developing some activities to get park visitors out into the back country of the park.